panglesd/presentations/blog/blog.md

 > How would you rewrite that in OCaml?

-I would define a monad for undoable side effects, define atomic undos and use `bind` to combine them. ("Whoa" would have answered the interviewer)
+Easy: I would define a monad. ("Exact!" would have answered the interviewer, for sure (he is also an OCaml programmer, after all)).

-Let's break down this a bit.
-The idea is that the script execution would also return their inverted script.
-If it were written in OCaml, taking as example (part of) step 2 above, we would have:
+#### The plan

+The idea is simple but powerful: Each script execution would not only have the desired effects but would also return an inverted script to undo them.
+This approach ensures reversibility without the brittle complexity of refreshing the entire state.

+For instance, let’s revisit (part of) step 2 of the JavaScript code with this idea in mind:

 ```javascript
   // 2. [...] move "Infinite computations" down,